 To combat these issues, homeowners can install solutions like French drains and catch basins.
 French drains use a perforated pipe surrounded by gravel to redirect water away from the foundation, while catch basins collect and channel runoff to safer areas.
 By understanding and addressing the root causes of drainage problems—whether it’s faulty gutters, plumbing leaks, or poor grading—you can protect your foundation and prevent costly water damage.

-Problems Caused By Poor Drainage Around Your House
+Problems Caused by Poor Drainage Around Your House

-Here are some of the main problems that not improving your exterior drainage can cause.
-A drainage issue can lead to significant foundation movement and structural damage.
+Here are some of the main problems that failing to improve your exterior drainage can cause.
+A drainage issue can lead to foundation movement and potential damage to your house foundation.
 It is important to determine the specific causes of foundation problems related to poor drainage to develop the right solution.
-These problems can be mitigated by installing foundation drains, which can effectively manage water around your home’s foundation.
-Poor drainage can also cause cracks and misalignment in doors and windows, which are common signs of foundation movement.
+These problems can be mitigated by installing foundation drains or a properly designed drainage system that manages water flow around your foundation effectively.

-Water Damage On Your Foundation
+Water Damage on Your Foundation

 Soil Expansion